Eastbourne Redoubt: The World Wars and later

 During the First World War the military police used the redoubt as a headquarters and temporary gaol.
 Following this, Eastbourne Borough Council purchased the redoubt for £150 with the plan to turn it into a venue for leisure activities.
 The only part of the plan to be implemented was in 1934; the construction of a new bandstand in the gardens just to the west of the redoubt and an associated colonnade to shelter the audience, which was built over part of the moat.
 During the Second World War, the army requisitioned the building to use for storage.
 The remaining artillery pieces were sold for scrap.

 In 1944, anti-aircraft guns were mounted on the gun platforms to counter passing V-1 flying bombs.
 In 1957, the redoubt was leased to an entrepreneur named Benjamin White, who created a model village on the parade ground and constructed a new entrance from the moat, with a staircase that gives access from the promenade.
 The bandstand colonnade was converted into the Blue Grotto Aquarium, which was captured in 3D by VistaScreen.
 The model village was vandalised and then removed in the 1970s, and the aquarium closed in 1996.

 Access and events

+As of 2025, The Redoubt Fortress is currently closed to the public.

+The piece, found here below, dates back to 2018: